Ciscogate: Attendees

 Attendees of Black Hat Briefings, as well as many that also attended DEF CON, were not happy with vendors threatening legal action over vulnerability disclosure.
 The term "Ciscogate" was coined quickly by an unknown person, but some attendees were quick to create shirts to commemorate the incident.

 Cisco

-Mojgan Khalili, a senior manager for corporate PR at Cisco, issued a statement to the press saying "It is important to note that the information Mr. Lynn presented was not a disclosure of a new vulnerability or a flaw with Cisco IOS software.
+Mojgan Khalili, a senior manager for corporate PR at Cisco, issued a statement to the press saying "the information Mr. Lynn presented was not a disclosure of a new vulnerability or a flaw with Cisco IOS software.
 Mr. Lynn's research explores possible ways to expand exploitations of existing security vulnerabilities impacting routers."

 ISS

 Kim Duffy, managing director of ISS Australia, was asked about ISS's response to the incident.
 Duffy responded that it was "business as usual" as the company handled the incident "strictly by the book".
 He gave a brief statement to ZDNet UK saying "ISS has published rules for disclosure and that is what we stick to.
 We didn't care to publish [the disclosure] because we were not ready.
 We had not completed the research to our satisfaction so it was not ready to be disclosed".
 ISS spokesperson Roger Fortier confirmed that Lynn was no longer employed with the company and that ISS was still working with Cisco on the matter.
 He gave a statement to the Washington Post saying "ISS and Cisco have been working on this in the background and didn't feel at this time that the material was ready for publication.
 The decision was made on Monday to pull the presentation because we wanted to make sure the research was fully baked."